 Earlier today, Congress approved the House Bill 748, the Coronavirus Aid, Relief and Economic Security Act or the CARES Act (the “Act”), which was signed into law by the President moments ago.
 The Act is the culmination of rapid negotiation by both Republican and Democratic Senators.
-The most recent available version of the final text of the Act can be found here.
+The most recent available version of the final text of the Act can be found on this document.

 This summary focuses solely on the new SBA loan program – the Paycheck Protection Program (the “Program”) – which the Act created under the existing Section 7(a) of the Small Business Act (“SBA Act”).
 The Program is intended to help certain small businesses and nonprofits stay afloat during the COVID-19 pandemic.